Mehrpouya/d3-process-map/README.md

-# d3 process map
+# One hour stud of work data

+More soon...

-This is a PHP web application that displays a directed acyclic graph in a modern web browser using [d3.js](http://d3js.org/).
+Using a project This is a PHP web application that displays a directed acyclic graph in a modern web browser using [d3.js](http://d3js.org/).
 It is designed for illustrating the relationships between objects in a process.

-### Examples

 #### Data manipulation and reporting process: